technyon/nuki_hub/lib/NimBLE-Arduino/docs/New_user_guide.md

 ## Using the Library
 In order to perform any BLE tasks you must first initialize the library, this prepares the NimBLE stack to be ready for commands.

-To do this you must call `NimBLEDevice::initialize("your device name here")`, the parameter passed is a character string containing the name you want to advertise.
+To do this you must call `NimBLEDevice::init("your device name here")`, the parameter passed is a character string containing the name you want to advertise.
 If you're not creating a server or do not want to advertise a name, simply pass an empty string for the parameter.

 This can be called any time you wish to use BLE functions and does not need to be called from app_main(IDF) or setup(Arduino) but usually is.